 No it doesn’t.
 Our “no-frills” approach allows you to grieve without the escalating worry of additional costs.
 Many of our families will hold a memorial or celebration of life service at a later date.
 By choosing a County Funerals direct cremation you are able to arrange a much more personalised memorial for your loved one, without the cost and pressures of a traditional funeral.

-Our Modern funerals start at £2,300.00 – please get in touch for a full quote
+Please get in touch for a full quote.

 Our “no-frills” direct cremation service covers all of the essentials required for an unattended direct cremation, including handling all the paperwork associated with a direct cremation.
 However we can offer any additional services for a fee.
 Common examples include: